 - Makes it almost impossible to monitor your cat’s toilet health

 This automatic litter box is in constant motion.
-The almost imperceptible motion doesn’t stop when your cat steps in or when you’re handling it, but slowly continues on, making a full rotation every hour.
-As the litter bowl rotates, the machine captures clumped litter and sends it up a conveyor, which delivers clumped waste into the built-in trash bin.
+The almost imperceptible motion doesn’t stop when your cat steps in or when you’re handling it.
+Instead, it slowly continues, making a full rotation every hour.
+As the litter bowl rotates, the machine captures clumped litter and sends it up a conveyor, which delivers the clumped waste into the built-in trash bin.